 It is not really difficult to begin a career in UI/UX Design.
 We have put together a beginners kit which will help you to kickstart your career in UI/UX Design.
-The kit consists of some of the basic terminology, processes, tools, tutorials and books related to UI/UX design that can help you begin your learning.
+The kit consists of some of the basic terminology, processes, tools, tutorials, and books related to UI/UX design that can help you begin your learning.

-What is UX and UI?
+What are UX and UI?

 Before getting into the serious stuff, let’s clear up the main thing.
 The definition of UI and UX Design.
-These two terms always lead to confusion among people, and is sometimes used interchangeably.
+These two terms always lead to confusion among people and is sometimes used interchangeably.
 But they are two different terms and each cannot be done without the other.
 So for starters, let’s define what these two are.

 UI or User Interface Design is complete look and feel of a product or idea that users will interact with.
 It has to do with the visual style and the presentation of the complete product.
 It can be any physical or digital device or system with which a user communicates.
 A layer with which user will be able to interact with a system can be termed as UI.

 UX or User Experience Design is the process used to determine what the experience will be like when a user interacts with your product.
 Simply speaking, we define what the experience will be.
-User Experience Design involves lot of processes and disciplines which helps in designing and developing systems which gives high satisfaction to users.
+User Experience Design involves a lot of processes and disciplines which helps in designing and developing systems which give high satisfaction to users.
 UX is not just confined to software where you end up giving good experience solutions to software products, it can be applied across anything with which a user interacts with and gets satisfied with the output.
-Both of them fall into the holistic User Centered Design process which details out various disciplines and practices.
+Both of them fall into the holistic User-Centered Design process which details out various disciplines and practices.

 Both UI and UX are complementary, meaning, one cannot live without the other.
 If you define a really bad UX for the product that has a good UI, you are in for a lot of problems.
-Users may not understand how to interact with your product even though you have real beautiful UI.
+Users may not understand how to interact with your product even though you have really beautiful UI.
 Bad UI and good UX also doesn’t well.
 People may not want to go through your product if it has been designed in a not so great manner.

 Well.. we have already cleared up what UI and UX is, but there are quite a few terms needed for you to understand.
 Below is a list of sites that you can go through to further your understanding of the terms that are used.

-Usabilityfirst is one of the best sites to begin your understanding of terminology in the field.
+Usabilityfirst is one of the best sites to begin your understanding of the terminology in the field.
 This site covers:

-A study of UCD (User Centered Design), Usability and other key terms.
+A study of UCD (User-Centered Design), Usability and other key terms.